dipu363/dipu363/README.md

 "As mobile application developer with over 5 years of hands-on experience in the software industry.
 I started my journey with Java and Android native development, and for the last few years, I’ve focused on Flutter for cross-platform app development.

 Currently, I’m working at Medical System Co.
 Ltd. in Dhaka, where I’ve developed apps from UI design to API integration, using Flutter, Firebase, and REST APIs.
-One of my notable apps is published on the Google Play Store, and I’ve worked on features like GPS location tracking, Google Maps, and secure login with session handling.
+One of my notable apps is published on the Google Play Store, and I’ve worked on features like GPS location tracking, Google Maps, Payment Getway integration, Audio-Video fetures,Printer,Scanner,Bar-Code, QR-Code fetures , and secure login with session handling.

-I also have experience using Git, Spring Boot, and Angular, which helps me collaborate smoothly with full-stack teams.
+I also have experience using Git, Spring Boot, and Angular, CI/CD Pipe line which helps me collaborate smoothly with full-stack teams.
 I'm now looking to join a company where I can grow as a mid-level Flutter developer and contribute to meaningful mobile solutions."

 - 🔭 I’m currently working on **[Medical System Company Ltd.(Medisys)]**
 - 🌱 I’m currently working with **Native Android, Flutter, Java, Spring Boot, Security,Angular,CI/CD Pipe line**